-First Quarter August - October Collection 1 Second Quarter October - January Collection 6 Third Quarter January - March Collection 4 Fourth Quarter March - June Collection 3 Anchor Text: Greek Myth retold by Sally Benson "The Flight of Icarus" Close Reader: Greek Myth retold by Olivia E Coolidge "Arachne" Weeks 3-5: Poem by Stephen Dobyns "Icarus's Flight" Informational Text by Patricia and Fredrick McKissack "Women in Aviation" Editorial by Joanna Weiss "Ship of Fools" Mid-Quarter Performance Task (District): Write an informational essay about the rewards and risks of undertaking bold actions.
-Weeks 6-7: Anchor Text: Short Story by Theodore Taylor "Rogue Wave Close Reader: Short Story by Eleanora E. Tate "Big Things Come in Small Packages" Weeks 8-10: Online News Article by Paul Harris "Parents of Rescued Teenage Sailor Abby Sunderland Accused of Risking Her Life" Editorial by Joanna Weiss "Ship of Fools" TV News Interview by CBS News "Was Abby Too Young to Sail?"
-Close Reader: Essay by Robert Medina "Finding your Everest" Anchor Text: History Writing by Albert Marrin from Flesh & Blood So Cheap: The Triangle Fire and Its Legacy History Writing by Zachary Kent from The Story of the Triangle Factory Fire Close Reader: History Writing by Lynne Olsen from "The Most Daring of [Our] Leaders" Close Reader: Speech by John Lewis "Speech from the Democratic National Convention" Weeks 13-14: Historical Novel by Margaret Peterson Haddix from Uprising Mid-Quarter Performance Task (Collection): Write an expository essay about a dramatic and deadly fire that destroyed a New York City factory in 1911 (TE 337).
-Week 15: Anchor Text: Personal Essay by Craig Kielburger "Craig Kielburger Reflects on Working Toward Peace" Close Reader: Online Article by David Karas "Difference Maker: John Bergmann and Popcorn Park" Weeks 16-20: Documentary directed by Judy Jackson "It Takes a Child" Poem by Nikki Giovanni "A Poem for My Librarian, Mrs. Long" Short Story by D'Arcy McNickle "Train Time" Select article from www.hmhfyi.com End of Quarter Performance Task (District): Anchor Text: Speech by John F. Kennedy "Remarks at the Dedication of the Aerospace Medical Health Center" Close Reader: Online Essay by Joan Vernikos "Is Space Exploration Worth the Cost?"
+First Quarter August - October Collection 1 Second Quarter October - January Collection 6 Third Quarter January - March Collection 4 Fourth Quarter March - June Collection 3 Weeks 1-2: Anchor Text: Greek Myth retold by Sally Benson "The Flight of Icarus" Close Reader: Greek Myth retold by Olivia E Coolidge "Arachne" Weeks 3-5: Poem by Stephen Dobyns "Icarus's Flight" Informational Text by Patricia and Fredrick McKissack "Women in Aviation" Editorial by Joanna Weiss "Ship of Fools" Mid-Quarter Performance Task (District): Write an informational essay about the rewards and risks of undertaking bold actions.
+Weeks 6-7: Anchor Text: Short Story by Theodore Taylor "Rogue Wave Close Reader: Short Story by Eleanora E. Tate "Big Things Come in Small Packages" Weeks 8-10: Online News Article by Paul Harris "Parents of Rescued Teenage Sailor Abby Sunderland Accused of Risking Her Life" Editorial by Joanna Weiss "Ship of Fools" Weeks 11-12: Anchor Text: History Writing by Albert Marrin from Flesh & Blood So Cheap: The Triangle Fire and Its Legacy History Writing by Zachary Kent from The Story of the Triangle Factory Fire Close Reader: History Writing by Lynne Olsen from "The Most Daring of [Our] Leaders" Close Reader: Speech by John Lewis "Speech from the Democratic National Convention" Weeks 13-14: Historical Novel by Margaret Peterson Haddix from Uprising Mid-Quarter Performance Task (Collection): Write an expository essay about a dramatic and deadly fire that destroyed a New York City factory in 1911 (TE 337).
+Week 15: Anchor Text: Personal Essay by Craig Kielburger "Craig Kielburger Reflects on Working Toward Peace" Close Reader: Online Article by David Karas "Difference Maker: John Bergmann and Popcorn Park" Weeks 16-20: Documentary directed by Judy Jackson "It Takes a Child" Poem by Nikki Giovanni "A Poem for My Librarian, Mrs. Long" Short Story by D'Arcy McNickle "Train Time" Select article from www.hmhfyi.com Weeks 21-22: Anchor Text: Speech by John F. Kennedy "Remarks at the Dedication of the Aerospace Medical Health Center" Close Reader: Online Essay by Joan Vernikos "Is Space Exploration Worth the Cost?"
 Weeks 23-29: Commentary by Philippe Cousteau "Why Exploring the Ocean is Mankind's Next Giant Leap" Science Article by Cheryl Bardoe from "Living in the Dark" Poem by Georgia Douglas Johnson "Your World" Close Reader: Science Article by Elisabeth Rosenthal "Stinging Tentacles Offer Hint of Oceans' Decline" End of Quarter Performance Task (Collection): Draw information from Kennedy's speech and other texts in the collection to prepare and give a persuasive speech.
 You will try to persuade others whether major exploration is worth the risk (TE 215).
-Anchor text: Memoir by Eddy Harris from Mississippi Solo Close Reader: Memoir by Helen Thayer from Polar Dream Weeks 32-34 Soliloquy by William Shakespeare from The Tempest Short Story by Naomi Shihab Nye "Allied with Green" Expository Essay by Douglas Fox "Big Rocks' Balancing Act" Close Reader: Informational Text by James Vlahos "The Hidden Southwest: The Arch Hunters" Close Reader: Poems by Leslie Marmon Siko, Victor Hernandez Cruz, and Gwendolyn Brooks from Poems about Nature Mid-Quarter Performance Task (Collection): Write a memoir about a natural setting that is meaningful to you.
-(TE 175) Week 35: Anchor Text: Poem by Pablo Neruda "Ode to enchanted light" Poem by Mary Oliver "Sleeping in the Forest" Weeks 36-39 Soliloquy by William Shakespeare from The
+Weeks 30-31: Anchor text: Memoir by Eddy Harris from Mississisppi Solo Close Reader: Memoir by Helen Thayer from Polar Dream Weeks 32-34 Soliloquy by William Shakespeare from The Tempest Short Story by Naomi Shihab Nye "Allied with Green" Expository Essay by Douglas Fox "Big Rocks' Balancing Act" Close Reader: Informational Text by James Vlahos "The Hidden Southwest: The Arch Hunters" Close Reader: Poems by Leslie Marmon Siko, Victor Hernandez Cruz, and Gwendolyn Brooks from Poems about Nature Mid-Quarter Performance Task (Collection): Write a memoir about a natural setting that is meaningful to you.
+(TE 175) Week 35: Anchor Text: Poem by Pablo Neruda "Ode to enchanted light" Poem by Mary Oliver "Sleeping in the Forest"